-Dimitrov: One question has been left unexplained both by the prosecution and the defence.
+Dimitroff: One question has been left unexplained both by the prosecution and the defense.
 I am not surprised that they did not think it necessary.
 They are very much afraid of this question.
-At the end of February, the situation was such that a struggle was taking place in the camp of the national front.
+It is the question of the character of the political situation in Germany in February 1933.
+I must make some remarks here on this question.
+At the end of February, the situation was such that a struggle was taking place in the camp of the nationalist front.